Svehla/typed-env-parser/readme.md

 # Typed env parser

-No dependency, 13.2 kB small library which help you to properly validate all environment variables.
+No dependency, micro library which help you to properly validate all environment variables.
 Library supports

 - Runtime JavaScript validation